gjacobrobertson/lena/README.md

 * opencv

 ##Warhol
-In a quick attempt to Warholify the image, I start by doing k-means clustering to segment the image, and then colored the segments randomly.
+In a quick attempt to Warholify the image, I start by doing k-means clustering to segment the image, and then color the segments randomly.

     warhol images/lena.jpg images/warhol.jpg 3 4